State Council Applications and Information

 - Speech (no more than 1 min in length) at State Achievement Days

 - Peer vote at State Achievement Days

 *Please note that there is no limit on how many youth may apply per region.
-The maximum amount of youth per region that can be accepted to serve on council is 3.
 In addition to that, even though a region may have 5 candidates, the panel is not required to choose any of those youth for the Council team if qualifications are not to the highest of standards.